Student "Right to Know" Information

 Grievances, complaints & concerns

 Iowa Valley Community College District and Marshalltown Community College desire to resolve student grievances, complaints and concerns in an expeditious, fair and amicable manner.
-Students residing outside of the state of Iowa while attending IVCCD who desire to resolve a grievance should follow the College's grievance procedure on Page 13 in the MCC student handbook (pdf).
-However, if an issue cannot be resolved internally, you may file a complaint with either the Higher Learning Commission (www.ncahigherlearningcommission.org; ph.
-312-263-0456) or the Iowa Department of Education (515-281-0319).
+MCC students residing outside of the state of Iowa while attending IVCCD who desire to resolve a grievance should follow the College's grievance procedure on Page 13 in the MCC student handbook (pdf).
+In the event that the complaint cannot be satisfied through one of these avenues, the Iowa College Student Aid Commission (ICSAC) is authorized to receive and review complaints from students.
+You may contact ICSAC to register your complaint at https://www.iowacollegeaid.gov/content/constituent-request-review.
+If an issue cannot be resolved through ICSAC, you may file a complaint with either the Iowa Department of Education (515-281-0319) or the Higher Learning Commission (https://www.ncahlc.org/; ph.
+312-263-0456).

 Student Grievance Form and Student Feedback/Complaint Form